lake-wg/authz/draft-ietf-lake-authz.md

 ### Voucher {#voucher}

-The external authorization data EAD_4 contains an EAD item with ead_label = -TBD2 and ead_value = Voucher.
+If W generates a Voucher, as determined by the application, the external authorization data EAD_4 contains an EAD item with ead_label = -TBD2 and ead_value = Voucher.

 The voucher is an assertion to U that W has authorized V.
 It is encrypted using the EDHOC AEAD algorithm of the selected cipher suite SS specified in SUITE_I of EDHOC message_1.